andreychuk/upload-microservice/README.md

     npm start
     ```

+server is listening on port 8080

 ## Environment Variables

     DEBUG - All in app logs goes to 'app*'.
-    PORT - What port server is listening.

     NODE_ENV - production